asesidaa/TaikoLocalServer/README.md

 ### Prerequisite

 - A working game, with dongle and card reader emulation.
-You can use [TAL](https://github.com/BroGamer4256/TaikoArcadeLoader) for these if you haven't.
+You can use [TaikoArcadeLoader](https://github.com/BroGamer4256/TaikoArcadeLoader) for these if you haven't.

+### Tools

+- [TaikoArcadeLoader](https://github.com/BroGamer4256/TaikoArcadeLoader): A loader for the game with hardware emulation and other fixes.
+- [TaikoReverseProxy](https://github.com/shiibe/TaikoReverseProxy): A no-setup bundled proxy server, use as a user-friendly alternative to Apache.

+### Quick Setup

+With the newest release (>2.00) of TaikoArcadeLoader, you no longer need to edit hosts or run AMAuthd or AMUpdater.

+1. Download the latest release of TaikoArcadeLoader and install it.
+2. Download the latest release of TaikoReverseProxy.
+3. In the `Data\x64\datatable` folder of the game, find the following files:

+    ```
+    music_attribute.bin
+    musicinfo.bin
+    music_order.bin
+    wordlist.bin
+    ```

+    Extract them (you can use 7zip) and rename the extracted file like so:

+    ```
+    music_attribute -> music_attribute.json
+    musicinfo -> musicinfo.json
+    music_order -> music_order.json
+    wordlist -> wordlist.json
+    ```

+    Then put these in TaikoLocalServer's `wwwroot/data` folder.

+4. Run TaikoReverseProxy and TaikoLocalServer, then run Taiko.exe

 ### Server setup